Jaguar Land Rover to cut 2,000 jobs globally

-LONDON (AFP) - Jaguar Land Rover on Wednesday (Feb 17) said that it planned to lay off around 2,000 staff in the next financial year.
+LONDON • Jaguar Land Rover on Wednesday said that it planned to lay off around 2,000 staff in the next financial year.

 The largest car manufacturer in Britain, owned by India's Tata Motors, said in a statement: "We anticipate a net reduction of around 2,000 people from our global salaried workforce in the next financial year."

-It had announced Monday that the Jaguar brand would produce only electric vehicles by 2025 and that Land Rover would have its first fully-electric vehicle in 2024.
+It had announced on Monday that the Jaguar brand would produce only electric vehicles by 2025 and that Land Rover would have its first fully electric vehicle in 2024.

-The car maker said it would invest £2.5 billion (S$4.65 billion) annually under its 'Reimagine' plan, which aims for its supply chain and operations to become carbon neutral by 2039.
+The carmaker said it would invest £2.5 billion (S$4.62 billion) annually under its Reimagine plan, which aims for its supply chain and operations to become carbon neutral by 2039.

 It had said this plan would also involve substantially reducing its non-manufacturing operations.

-The radical overhaul comes under new chief executive Thierry Bollore, who joined in September.
+The radical overhaul comes under new chief executive Thierry Bollore, who joined last September.

 It said the organisation had already started to brief salaried staff on the job cuts, which do not affect manufacturing staff paid by the hour.